Did you know that companies who said cold calling is dead experienced 42% less growth1 than those who said it was alive and well?

 For all of its benefits, inbound is painstakingly slow.
 It’s rare to make an immediate sale when using inbound strategies.
 Outbound offers an opposite experience, and here’s why the outbound approach is awesome:

-Immediate feedback – Outbound sales allows you to have a direct conversation with your prospective customer.
+Immediate feedback - Outbound calls and sales allow you to have a direct conversation with your prospective customer.
 You can get an instant reaction to your sales pitch.
 This allows you to modify your sales message on the spot.

 Inexpensive - When compared to inbound marketing strategies like SEO, pay per click, and content marketing, a good ‘ole cold call is an economical alternative.
 How much does it cost to craft personal emails or LinkedIn messages to prospective B2B customers?
 How much does it cost to craft a full-throttled social media ad campaign targeted to that same group of prospects?
 Compare to see how much you can save by adopting an outbound approach.